Random curves, scaling limits and Loewner evolutions: Interfaces in statistical physics and Condition

-On an admissible domain $U$ with boundary arcs $c_1$ and $c_2$, denote by $V$ the set of vertices on $\tl$ inside $U$, denote by $V_1$ the set of vertices on $\tl$ next to $c_1$ and by $V_2$ the set of vertices next to $c_2$.
-Define a probability measure $\mu_{U}^{p}$, $p \in [0,1]$, on the set $\{ \text{open}, \text{closed} \}^{V}$ such that vertices are each chosen to be independently to be open with the probability $p$ and closed with the probability $1-p$ and such that it satisfies the boundary conditions: the vertices are open on $V_1$ and closed on $V_2$.
+On an admissible domain $U$ with boundary arcs $c_1$ and $c_2$, denote by $V$ the set of vertices of $\tl$ inside $U$, denote by $V_1$ the set of vertices of $\tl$ next to $c_1$ and by $V_2$ the set of vertices next to $c_2$.
+Define a probability measure $\mu_{U}^{p}$, $p \in [0,1]$, on the set $\{ \text{open}, \text{closed} \}^{V}$ such that each vertex is independently chosen to be open with the probability $p$ and closed with the probability $1-p$ and such that it satisfies the boundary conditions: the vertices are open on $V_1$ and closed on $V_2$.
 Now there are interfaces on $\hl$ separating clusters of open vertices from clusters of closed vertices.
 Define $\P_U$ be the law of the unique interface connecting $a$ to $b$ under the critical percolation measure $\mu_{U}^{p_c}$

-The proof of the fact that the collection $(\P_U \, : \, U \text{ admissible} )$ satisfies Condition~\ref{def: b unf crossing} couldn't be easier to prove once we have the Russo--Seymour--Welsh theory (RSW).
+The proof of the fact that the collection $(\P_U \, : \, U \text{ admissible} )$ satisfies Condition~\ref{def: b unf crossing} couldn't be easier to give since we have the Russo--Seymour--Welsh theory (RSW).
 Let $B_n$ be the set of points in the triangular lattice that are at graph-distance $n$ or less from $0$ and let $A_n = B_{3n} \setminus B_{n}$ and let $O_n$ be the event that there is a open path inside $A_n$ separating $0$ from $\infty$.
 Then there exists $q>0$ such that for any $n$

 Denote by $O'_n$ the event that there is a closed path inside $A_n$ separating $0$ from $\infty$.
 By symmetry the same estimate holds for $O'_n$.